IgorKirei/active/Readme.md

 ```

 ## Contributing
-"Active" framework is a new project, there is lot of work to do and you can help.
-You can do a lot of stuff:
+"Active" framework is a new project, there is lot of work to do and you can help:
 - review [pull requests](https://github.com/IgorKirey/active/pulls)
 - find new [issue](https://github.com/IgorKirey/active/issues) or fix exist
 - add new feature or improve some old